k47savaliya/inverse-knitting/PREDICT_GUIDE.md

 # Single Image Prediction Guide

+## ✅ Problem Solved!

+The dataset loader issue has been fixed!
+The model now automatically detects prediction mode and skips dataset loading.

 ## Quick Start

 You can now predict knitting instructions for a single image without needing the full dataset structure!